 Other Cars to Consider

-The 2014 Kia Optima Hybrid is a five-seat, front-wheel-drive hybrid sedan.
-It is available in two trims: LX and EX.
-It has a 2.4-liter four-cylinder engine, an electric motor and a six-speed automatic transmission.
-The non-hybrid Kia Optima is reviewed separately.
-The Optima Hybrid has not changed much since its debut in the 2011 model year, so this overview uses applicable research and reviews from the 2011 through 2014 model years.
+The 2015 Kia Optima Hybrid is available in base and EX trims.
+It has a four-cylinder engine, electric motor and six-speed automatic transmission.
+The Optima Hybrid debuted for the 2011 model year and since it sees no changes for 2015, this overview uses applicable research and reviews from the 2011 through 2015 model years.

 - View the best prices for the 2015 Kia Optima Hybrid